 Get yourself an activity cube at home so that your kiddo doesn’t have to play with the germy one at the doctor’s office.
 Each side has a different concept to explore, like shapes, colors, and counting.
 Kids will love playing with the bead mazes, practicing matching and even learning the ABCs as they develop fine motor skills and logic along the way.
 Find it here.

 The Oombee cube is the perfect shape sorting toy for babies because it’s made of food-grade, BPA-free silicone that’s perfect for teething, and the rubbery, textured shapes are easy to grab a hold of.
-Any parent of toys with pieces will tell you that tethering those pieces to the toy so they can never be lost is nothing short of genius.
-This is a great activity for in the car or stroller since the pieces are never out of reach!
+This is a great activity for in the car or stroller since the pieces are never out of reach.
 Find it here on the Fat Brain site and on Amazon.

 Spike the hedgehog has colorful quills that help kids to build color recognition as well as sorting, sequencing, patterning and counting skills as they practice removing and replacing the pegs on his back.
 This cute lil’ guy is also great for building fine motor skills.
 Find it here.